iokinpardo/InteractiveAvatarNextJSDemo/README.md

     https://your-demo-host/api/webhook
   ```

-- **Dependencies / breaking changes:** Requires the demo to be running so the SSE subscription at `/api/webhook/stream` stays open; no breaking changes for existing avatar message handling.
+- **Dependencies / breaking changes:** Requires the demo to be running so the SSE subscription at `/api/webhook/stream` stays open; webhook payloads are no longer appended to the transcript.

 ## How it works